 No. None of the produce we grow are GMO’s

 Children are still able to come to the field this year.
 However, since we are going to be enforcing physical distancing in the patch all children must stay with thier parents/guardians at all times.

-Pets are not allowed into the berry patch and customers are encouraged to leave them at home instead of leaving them in vehicles (working animals exempt but will need to remain outside the berry field).
+Pets are not allowed into the berry patch and customers should leave them at home instead of leaving them in vehicles (working animals exempt but they will need to remain at the edges of the berry fields).